Trying to trace the origins of my great great grandmother Mary Ann(e) Mason, previously Wakerley and formerly Davis has been a real nightmare.

 William John Denman, a cattle dealer

 Where did the truth lie?
 I suspected that she was probably illegitimate, but it took me some time to find evidence that this was the case.
 In 1881 her two “Wakerley” daughters weren’t living with her.
 Mary Anne appears to have been with another partner, William Job Davis.
 Dorothy Elizabeth Hodgson Wakeley, aged 9, was living with her paternal grandmother, Dorothy Wakerly, whereas Florence Wakerly, aged 7, was with Jemima Denman, a laundry worker who surely must have been Mary Anne’s mother.
 Tracking back to 1871, I found Mary Ann Wakeley living with George and Jemima Denman in Bridge Street, Kilburn.
 I remembered that Jemima Denman had died in 1894 and John Thomas Mason “her son-in law” was the informant to the death.
-I felt that at last I was getting closer in my hunt for my mysterious great grandmother.
+I felt that at last I was getting closer in my hunt for my mysterious great great grandmother.

 I haven’t been able definitely to find Mary Anne or Jemima in 1861, although I may have found a record which possibly relates to Mary Anne.
 Living at 12 Paradise Cottages, Hammersmith, I discovered a 5 year old female child with the surname Mason living with her grandmother Mary Ann Mason, a widow aged 69, born in Sunbury, Middlesex.
 I think there’s a high probability that the widow is my 4 x great grandmother, Mary Anne, nee Dorsett, who was born in Sunbury and married William Millington Mason in 1818.
 William and Mary Ann had at least 5 children, two of whom (John and Jemima) appear to be my 3 x great grandparents, If that’s the case, then my great great grandmother “Mrs Wakerley” was the daughter of Jemima Mason and she married her cousin, John Thomas Mason, in 1883.